woutdp/live_svelte/guides/troubleshooting.md

   ]
 ```

+(If you use Bun, use `PhoenixVite.Bun` and `phoenix_vite.bun` in aliases instead.)
 Without these, the layout serves built assets from `priv/static` and Svelte/CSS changes do not hot-reload.